 “This is the most important thing we can do right now to support the Utah economy, our businesses and families,” noted Miller when discussing the program.
 “The capital that comes to businesses — that goes to pay employees and pay rent and other operating expenses — flows through the economy.
 The Utah Leads Together Plan identifies federal stimulus as one of the most important ways Utahns, employers and the overall economy can get through the Urgent Phase.
 It’s the fuel that will keep our economic engine running.
 Every business impacted by COVID 19 should apply.”

 The purpose of the Utah Economic Response Task Force is to connect people with available business resources and provide technical assistance through the Rapid Response Team.
 This team has more than 50 volunteers from over 20 Utah organizations and has already assisted over 600 Utah small businesses.
-Additionally, the Task Force has compiled a list of frequently asked questions on federal programs, such as the Payment Protection Program, and can be accessed at coronavirus.utah.gov/business.
+Additionally, the Task Force has compiled a list of frequently asked questions on federal programs, such as the Payment Protection Program, and can be accessed at coronavirus-stage.at.utah.gov/business.